norawarschewski/type-west-2024/README.md

 ## Adding a project

-* Update assets/js/students.js with the student data (the name set in 'slug' needs to be the same for the next two steps)
+* Update `assets/js/students.js` with the student data (the name set in `slug` needs to be the same for the next two steps)
-* create a new project in the folder in /typeface and give it the name of the typeface
+* create a new project in the folder in `/typeface` and give it the name of the typeface
 * create a folder assets/specimens with the name of the typeface
-* add the @fontface import to _classfonts.scss and reference all available styles of the typeface
+* add the @fontface import to `_classfonts.scss` and reference all available styles of the typeface
-* add the main style of the typeface to css/screen.min.css
+* add the main style of the typeface to `css/screen.min.css`

+## Adding the graduation video
+Once the individual graduation videos are uploaded to vimeo, they can be easily added in the students.json by adding the URL to `"graduationVideo": "",` for each student.

 ## Editing general information
-* about.html (thank you notes)
+* `about.html` (thank you notes)
-* assets/js/generalcontent.js (social links of the Archive)
+* `assets/js/generalcontent.js` (social links of the Archive)

 ## Structure